Discover the bestselling BillyOh Fraya Log Cabin

 Roof membrane

-Whilst shingles, felt, and even roof tiles are suitable for most garden buildings, a roof membrane can help with temperature regulation as well as offer protection from water ingress and dampness.
+Whilst shingles, felt, and even roof tiles are suitable for most garden buildings, a roof membrane can help regulate temperature and protect against water ingress and dampness.

 For flat roofs, ethylene propylene diene monomer (EPDM) is a top-of-the-range option that’s:

 Double-glazed windows are comprised of two panes of glass with a gas-filled cavity between them.
-Due to the spaced-out particles in a gas, heat transfers more slowly both in and out.
+Due to the spacing of particles in a gas, heat transfers more slowly both into and out of the gas.
 This means that your office would stay cooler in summer and warmer in winter.

 Doors